 Avian influenza in the Greiz district: urgent warning for owners!

 As part of the protective measures, two exclusion zones were set up.
-TheProtection zoneextends over a radius of 3 km around the affected operation, while theSurveillance zonecovers a radius of 10 km and also affects the neighboring Saale-Orla district.
+TheProtection zoneextends over a radius of 3 km around the affected farm, while theSurveillance zonecovers a radius of 10 km and also affects the neighboring Saale-Orla district.
 Strict regulations apply within these zones: clinical examinations are required and the movement of poultry and poultry products is prohibited, although exceptions are possible under certain conditions.

-Call to vigilance
+Call for vigilance

 The virus can, although rarely, be transmitted from poultry to people in isolated cases.
 Data to date show that transmission of the pathogen through food, such as poultry meat or eggs, has not been proven.
 To be on the safe side, we recommend using well-cooked poultry meat and avoiding raw egg products.
 When preparing the food, it should be heated to at least 70 °C for two minutes so that health problems can be ruled out.